sunyue1380/QuickDAO4/docs/en/config/configuration.md

 # DAO Configuration

-QuickDAO provides plenty of configuration to customize your own behavior.
+QuickDAO provides plenty of configurations to customize your own behavior.

 ## Build quickdao